Operators

 not

 The not operator expects a boolean value.
 It will evaluate to undef if the value is undefined.
-If it receives an unknown value which evaluates to a non-boolean, it will result in a run-time execution error.
+If it receives an unknown value that evaluates to a non-boolean, it will result in a run-time execution error.

 Example 1.
-Using the "not" Operand
+Using the "not" operand

 If the $Success field has a value of false, an error is logged.